Green Message

 Sri Shyama Charan Lahiri (1828 – 1895 CE):

-Sri Shyama Charan LahiriLife: Born in Ghurni village in Nadia district, West Bengal.
+Sri Shyama Charan LahiriLife: Born in Ghurni village, Nadia district, West Bengal.

 Sadhana & Philosophy: